-Our three kids are aged seven, six and two.
+Our three kids are aged nine, seven and three.
 We practice attachment parenting, they all stay at home, and we homeschool our two eldest.
 Dad travels to Trondheim for work four days a week.
-We are both proficcient in english and speak basic german.
-Our kids speak a little english and are eager to learn more, and it would be fun for us adults to practice some german or perhaps learn a new language?
+We speak english fluently and speak basic german.
+Our kids speak some english and are eager to learn more, and it would be fun for us adults to practice some german or perhaps learn a new language?

 We prefer longer stays when possible.
 Currently we are looking for stays from one month up to three (or more if it works out!).
 But do not hesitate to contact us about a shorter or longer stay if you feel that you could be a good match!

 Aide à la maison

 We love to get to know new people, and invite you to come live with us and learn about family life of a homeschool family and small farm work.
 We grow what we can of our own food, and source what we can from hunting and gathering.
-During the course of a year we usually do most of the following: make homemade soap, sauerkraut and fermented foods, slaughter and/or butcher chickens, turkeys, ducks, quails, pigs, goats and sheep, render lard and tallow, make homemade sausages and cure and smoke meat, ham and bacon, make caviar, make a local smoked barley beer, gather mushrooms and berries and wild herbs, tap birch sap, harvest vegetables and herbs, fish for trout, hunt and process roe deer, red deer, moose and other wild game, keep bees and harvest honey, There is also a possibility to learn knitting and basic nålebinding.
-Many of theses activities happen only once a year, and sometimes every other year.
+During the course of a year we usually do most of the following: make homemade soap, sauerkraut and fermented foods, slaughter and/or butcher chickens, turkeys, ducks, quails, pigs, goats or sheep, render lard and tallow, make homemade sausages and cure and smoke meat, ham and bacon, make caviar, make a local smoked barley beer, gather mushrooms and berries and wild herbs, tap birch sap, harvest vegetables and herbs, fish for trout, hunt and process roe deer, red deer, moose and other wild game, keep bees and harvest honey, There is also a possibility to learn knitting and basic nålebinding.
+Many of the activities mentioned happen only at specific times of year or every other year.
 If you are interested you can (depending on the time of year) get to participate and learn/exchange skills in some of the mentioned activities.

 Contact us if there is something you are particulary interested in, and we'll let you know if we could do it during your stay.
 We are also eager to learn new skills, so give us a shout if you master an interesting skill, like for example welding, woodturning, carpentry, masonry, log or cobhouse building, blacksmithing, gardenwork, permaculture design, pressure-canning, preserving foods, meadmaking, pruning fruittrees, creative techniques, a language, an instrument, a sport, anything really :-) And if you don't master anything yet, but are eager to learn, that is fine too!

 We need help with household chores and farm chores inside and outside.
 We also need help looking after our animals.

 During late spring, summer and fall we also need help with the kitchen garden and vegetable field.
 This could include everything from planning and seeding to planting and setting and weeding and harvesting.
 We also generally hold more animals during the summer.
 Past years this has been one or more of the following: ducks, chickens, quails, turkeys or pigs.
-In the winter we hold less animals, and chores are mostly normal family house chores inside the house, as well as some outside chores like tending to the birds, snowmowing and carrying firewood.
+In the winter we hold less animals, and chores are mostly normal family house chores inside the house, as well as some outside chores like tending to the birds and goats, snowmowing and carrying firewood.

-Down the road we are planning on building the following: quail cages, chicken/rabbit tractor, motorised barrel chicken plucker, wheeled hog shed, high-tunnel/makeshift greenhouse, larger chicken run, isolated root cellar area and traditional fences.
+Down the road we are planning on building some or all of the following: quail cages, chicken/rabbit tractor, motorised barrel chicken plucker, wheeled hog shed, indoor pig stables, high-tunnel/makeshift greenhouse, larger chicken run, root cellar and traditional fences.
 Some of these projects could be built during the winter, some require some basic carpentry and/or welding skills, others are more learn as you go.
 We also could need help with some other building/carpenter tasks.
 Other than the base chores we will arrange your stay and projects after your interests and skills!
 We ask for help up to 5 hours/day 5 days a week.

 You will get your own bedroom.
 Depending on the time of the year this will be either in the same part of the house as us, sharing a bathroom and toilet, or it could be in a separate part of the building with a separate bathroom/toilet.

 You will be sharing meals with the rest of the family, and we expect you to help out as you would in a normal household in addition to the allotted 5 hours.
-Most meals are made without milk and wheat/gluten, as we have allergies in the family, but we will arrange for something if you have foods you can't live without :-) Out diet is meat-based, high fat and home-made.
+Most meals are made without cowsmilk and wheat/gluten, as we have allergies in the family, but we will arrange for something if you have foods you can't live without :-) Our diet is meat-based, high fat and home-made.
 We love it and hope you will too!

 We enjoy the occasional glass of wine but don't get drunk.
 Our house is smoke free and we would prefer if you are too.